 High Alimentary Tract Obstruction

 Esophageal, gastric, duodenal Duodenal Obstruction The duodenum can be obstructed by atresia, stenosis, and pressure due to an extrinsic mass.
 (See also Overview of Congenital Gastrointestinal Anomalies.)
 This anomaly is the 2nd most common... read more , and sometimes jejunal obstruction should be considered when excess amniotic fluid (polyhydramnios Polyhydramnios Polyhydramnios is excessive amniotic fluid; it is associated with maternal and fetal complications.
-Diagnosis is by ultrasonographic measurement of amniotic fluid.
-Maternal disorders contributing... read more ) is diagnosed, because such obstructions prevent the fetus from swallowing and absorbing amniotic fluid.
+Diagnosis is by ultrasonographic measurement of amniotic fluid volume.
+Management is by treating... read more ) is diagnosed, because such obstructions prevent the fetus from swallowing and absorbing amniotic fluid.

 A nasogastric tube should be passed into the neonate’s stomach immediately after cardiovascular stability has been attained after delivery.
 Finding large amounts of fluid in the stomach, especially if bile-stained, supports the diagnosis of upper GI obstruction, whereas inability to pass the tube into the stomach suggests esophageal atresia (or nasal obstruction [eg, choanal atresia]).